EGPostema/DrawerDissect/README.md

 conda activate <your-env-name>
 ```

 Then, pip install roboflow so you can run inference.
 Roboflow can sometimes install weirdly, so it's good to specify exactly where you want it to go.
+Make sure to replace ```<your-usernamee>``` with your real username, or the appropriate path to ~/bin/python

 ```sh
 /home/<your-username>/miniconda3/envs/<your-env-name>/bin/python -m pip install roboflow